For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Offering reasonable adjustments and accommodations

-Forces will consider the recommendations within the report or request, supported by psychologists from the College of Policing.
-Where a candidate has a disability and this is evidenced by their report, the force will confirm what would constitute reasonable adjustment for the specified assessment process.
+Forces will consider the recommendations in the report or request, supported by psychologists from the College of Policing.
+Where a candidate has a disability and this is evidenced by their report, the force will confirm what would constitute a reasonable adjustment for the specified assessment process.
 Candidates will be advised prior to the examination of any adjustment or accommodation that is being offered.

 Candidates are required to sign a reasonable adjustment agreement form that gives full details of the adjustment before the adjustment will be applied to their examination.